 Laddering Term Life Insurance

-If you’re interested in laddering term life insurance policies, Mullaney explains that “in many cases, it makes sense to purchase [multiple] life insurance policies at one time.”
+If you’re interested in laddering term life insurance policies, Mullaney said that “in many cases, it makes sense to purchase [multiple] life insurance policies at one time.”

 Why is that?
 According to Weiss, “the two key factors here, outside of need, are health and age.
 The older you get, the more expensive life insurance gets.
 [And] the healthier you are, the better your rates.
 A good rule of thumb then is for healthy, young individuals to lock [in] their more expensive policy sooner rather than later.”